delpikye-v/react-dropdown/README.md

 #### Description

-+ Simple dropdown, (group) component for react.
++ Simple, quick dropdown, (group) component for react.
 + Append perfect scrollbar.
-+ Support show top.
++ Support show top, resize hide, select empty...
 + Fit size with window if it is over.
-+ If you want more, please use react-select.
++ If you want more, please use [react-select](https://github.com/JedWatson/react-select).

 ---
 ### Usage